38 brilliant new restaurants to book this month

 Opening: summer 2026

 After a five-year hiatus following the closure of Bar Boulud in 2020, chef Daniel Boulud is returning to London.
-The new Waldorf Astoria London Admiralty Arch will house the informal Café Boulud, which will be open all day, offering sweeping views of the capital's iconic Mall.
+The new Waldorf Astoria London Admiralty Arch (pictured, credit: David Iliff) will house the informal Café Boulud, which will be open all day, offering sweeping views of the capital's iconic Mall.
 Dishes will be primarily French, with Boulud's crowd-pleasing burgers on offer too.
 The Grade I listed building will be a hub for celebrity chefs, with Clare Smyth set to also open her new restaurant Coreus, which will focus heavily on the sea in a reflection of the building's maritime history.

 Tresind, London

-Opening: May 2026
+Opened: May 2026

 Modern Indian restaurant Trèsind is set to land in London early this year.
-After launching in Dubai in 2014, Trèsind opened Trèsind Studio just four years later, an immersive fine dining outfit that ranked No.2 in the Middle East and North Africa's 50 Best Restaurants 2025 list and No.27 in the The World's 50 Best Restaurants 2025.
-Led by Indian chef Himanshu Saini, dishes at Trèsind showcase Saini's modern Indian approach – think rocket pani puri followed by lamb yakhni with mint dust and a sweet course of andan payesh (a type of Bengali rice pudding), sour milk ice cream, vanilla yogurt and milk crisp.
+After launching in Dubai in 2014, Trèsind opened Trèsind Studio just four years later, an immersive fine dining outfit that ranked No.2 in the Middle East and North Africa's 50 Best Restaurants 2025 list and No.27 in the list of The World's 50 Best Restaurants 2025.
+Led by Indian chef Himanshu Saini (pictured), dishes at Trèsind showcase Saini's modern Indian approach – think rocket pani puri followed by lamb yakhni with mint dust and a sweet course of andan payesh (a type of Bengali rice pudding), sour milk ice cream, vanilla yogurt and milk crisp.

 Ramen Hisa, Dubai

-Opening: April 2026
+Opened: April 2026

 The team behind TakaHisa, No.23 on the Middle East & North Africa's 50 Best Restaurants 2026, and the closest you'll get to a true Japanese experience without leaving the UAE, is opening a ramen restaurant.
 Ingredients will be carefully selected from across Japan, paying close attention to origin and quality: noodles will be chosen according to the character of each bowl; and broths will be prepared with an emphasis on clarity, depth and layered umami.
 With just 28 seats, the restaurant is designed around the concept of a traditional Japanese home, with guests invited to remove their shoes at the entrance before entering a space arranged with tatami flooring and floor chairs.